NSA, Homeland Security Department Recognize UMUC as Cybersecurity Leader

 Having their university recognized as a CAE IA/CD allows UMUC students to apply to the U.S. Department of Defense's Information Assurance Scholarship Program, says Dr. Ali.

 Although the recent designation represents a renewal of the university's status, there have been changes in the program.
-The NSA and the Department of Homeland Security "completely revamped" the knowledge areas in the designation, and changed the name of the center, which used to be called the Center of Academic Excellence in Information Assurance Education (CAE/IAE), according to Dr. Ali.
+The NSA and the Department of Homeland Security "completely revamped" the knowledge areas in the designation, and changed the name of the center, which used to be called the National Center of Academic Excellence in Information Assurance and Cyber Defense Education (CAE/IAE), according to Dr. Ali.

 The application process, he says, involved a "highly-rigorous review," which demonstrated commitment to academic excellence in cybersecurity education.